geothermal heating and air conditioning

 "Do geothermal systems BOTH heat and cool?"

 One of the things that makes a heat pump so versatile is its abitlity to be a heating and cooling system in one.
 You can change from one mode to another with a simple flick of a switch on your indoor thermostat.
 Plus, a geothermal heat pump can assist in heating hot water year-round.
-A geothermal unit typically supplies four to five kilowatts of heat for every killawatt used.
+A geothermal unit typically supplies four to five killawatts of heat for every killawatt used.
 Three to four of these kilowatts of heat come directly from the earth itself, and are clean, free and reusable.

 • Very Low Utility Bills